 You’re experienced with dogs and want a devoted canine companion that’s loyal to the family, good with kids, and a good house dog.
 Congratulations!
 You’ve just described the German shepherd!
-German Shepherd dog training can be very rewarding, so read on to find out more about our tops tips and tricks!
+Working with your dog on German Shepherd training can be very rewarding, so read on to find out more about our tops tips and tricks!

 German Shepherd Characteristics